 - States with the most international students are California, New York, Texas, Massachusetts, and Florida.

-- New York University, Northeastern University-Boston, and University of Southern California were the top colleges for international students.
+- New York University, Northeastern University-Boston, and Columbia University were the top colleges for international students.

-- Engineering, math and science, and business management were the top fields of study.
+- Business administration and management, computer science, and second language learning were the top fields of study.

-- Top countries of origin were China, India, South Korea, Saudi Arabia, and Canada.
+- Top countries of origin were China, India, South Korea, Canada, and Brazil.

 Read the full report here.